BeautifulTovarisch/ds-guided-intro/README.md

 topics includes recommended and optional reading and exercises if applicable.
 Occasionally, certain materials will be listed as prerequisites.
 This is not a hard-and-fast rule, but in most cases the subsequent material will be more approachable than if you had not gone through the background material.
+Finally, each section has a short list of learning objectives that may help you identify key takeways from the readings.

 Whenever possible, freely available resources are provided.